ABOUT ME

 I draw on Clip Studio Paint, and edit videos using Capcut.

-My non-vocalsynth special interests consist of Fullmetal Alchemist: Brotherhood, The Owl House, Pokemon, Mad Rat Dead, Bluey, Total Drama, and Osomatsu-San.
+My non-vocalsynth special interests consist of Fullmetal Alchemist: Brotherhood, The Owl House, Pokemon, Mad Rat Dead, Moon Knight, and Breaking Bad.
 I'm also obsessed with psychology+neuroscience, currently pursuing a doctorate's in Clinical Psychology!

 I'm the guy!